Health Literacy Tools

-Service providers have the responsibility to ensure everyone can access, understand, and act on health information.
+Service providers can directly influence four of these six goals.
+Doctors, nurses, and other health care professionals have the responsibility to ensure everyone can access, understand, and act on health information.
 Techniques such as the chunk and check method, the teach back method, and using plain language help ensure all of us can understand important health information.

-Tools to help public health departments and their partners implement health literacy-friendly practices:
+Additional tools to help public health departments and their partners implement health literacy-friendly practices include: